Georges Lentz

-Georges Lentz is a contemporary composer and sound artist born in Luxembourg in 1965 and that country's internationally best known composer.
+Georges Lentz (born 22 October 1965) is a contemporary composer and sound artist born in Luxembourg in 1965 and that country's internationally best known composer.
 Since 1990, he has been living in Sydney, Australia.
-Despite his relatively small output and his reclusiveness, he is also considered one of Australia's leading composers.
+Despite his relatively small output and his reclusiveness, he is also considered one of Australia's leading composers on the world stage.
 His music is inspired by the starry night sky in the Australian Outback and by Aboriginal art.

 He is the creator of the Cobar Sound Chapel.